r-0n/software-architecture-project/README.md

 A retail management system with user authentication and product management capabilities.
 This project implements a 2-tier architecture with a web client and SQLite database for local persistence.

-**Current Status**: User authentication and product management systems are fully implemented.
-Sales management features are planned for future development.
+**Current Status**: User authentication, product management, shopping cart, and order management systems are fully implemented.
+The system now supports complete e-commerce functionality with payment processing.

 ## Team Members